-We are committed to providing you safe, reliable and healthy water.
-We will update this report annually, and will also keep you informed of any problems that may occur throughout the year, as they happen.
-State and Federal drinking water regulations require us to notify you within 72 hours in situations with significant potential to have serious adverse effects on human health as a result of short-term exposure.
+We are committed to providing you with safe, reliable, and healthy water.
+We will update this report annually and will also keep you informed of any problems that may occur throughout the year, as they happen.
+State and Federal drinking water regulations require us to notify you within 72 hours in situations with significant potential to have serious adverse effects on human health because of short-term exposure.
 The U.S. EPA is considering decreasing that time frame to 24 hours.